 Alumni demographics

-City Year alums continue to lead and serve across the country, building on their commitment to contribute to communities and key skills they strengthened as corps members.
-They’re a diverse group, coming from different socio-economic and ethnic backgrounds and all 50 U.S. states.
+City Year alums continue to lead and serve across the country, building on their commitment to contribute to communities and key workforce and interpersonal skills they strengthened as corps members.
+They come from all 50 U.S. states and all walks of life.

 While a growing number of corps members serve with City Year as a gap year between high school and postsecondary education, the majority of alums had already earned a bachelor’s degree before they became AmeriCorps members.